EAL 110C - Seminar Room

 • No Computer

 Room reservations are required and should be made at least 7 business days in advance.
-Walk-in reservation requests may not be accepted.
+The room cannot be reserved outside the hours of the Doheny Memorial Library building.
+Walk-in reservation requests will not be accepted.
 The USC Libraries reserve the right to approve or deny a request.
 It is the user's responsibility to obtain approval for use as directed below.

 ARTWORK: The four panels of calligraphy on the Seminar Room's east wall represent the first few lines of "A Prose Poem on Red Cliff," written by Su Shi (Su Dongpo) in the year 1082.
 In hearkening to a famous battle fought by Cao Cao in the third century CE, Su Shi blends historical reference and literary style to reflect on time and the human condition.